International Relations BA

 • Project coordinator (public/private/non-profit)

-• A variety of administrative jobs in the state bureaucracy and at private enterprises
+• Political Advisor, and a variety of administrative jobs in the state bureaucracy and at private enterprises

 EU/EEA students